IBM/event-automation/_ep_1.0/02-installing/06a installing-offline.md

 <!--Only offline environment -->

 To mirror images across both the source registry and the target (internal) registry where all images are available publicly, you must create an authentication secret for each.
-You need a Docker CLI login (`docker login`) or Podman CLI login (`podman login`) for configuring the registry.
+A Docker CLI login (`docker login`) or Podman CLI login (`podman login`) is required for configuring the registry.

 For {{site.data.reuse.ep_name}}, all images are either present in the IBM Entitled Registry (`cp.icr.io`), which requires authentication, or in the IBM Container Registry (`icr.io/cpopen`), which does not.

+### Creating an authentication secret for the source registry

 Run the following command to create an authentication secret for the source registry: